cn0047/stash/ed/ci/README.md

 Don't forget about:
 Users may see V1 of a page on one click, then see V2 on refresh and back to V1 on yet another refresh.
 As solution you can suggest:
-* to use separated site for some users (http://beta.yourcompany.com)
+* to use separated site for some users (http://beta.yourcompany.com).
-* or use "Feature Toggles"
+* or use "Feature Toggles".
-* or A/B
+* or A/B.